kylesnap/ernest/tests/testthat/_snaps/edgecases.md

       Warning in `compile()`:
       `log_lik` may contain a likelihood plateau; proceed with caution.
       !
 Only 135/500 likelihood values are unique.
-      Warning:
+    Message
+      !
 Stopping run due to a likelihood plateau at 0.
     Output
       Nested sampling run <ernest_run/ernest_sampler>
       No. Points: 500